isomerpages/moe-punggolsec/_academic-subjects/Electives.md

-Our Secondary 3 Normal course students attend Elective Modules (EM) programme in both Semesters 1 and 2 every year.
+Secondary 3 Normal course students attend Elective Modules (EM) programme in Semesters 1 and 2 every year.
 The programme aims to broaden their learning experiences and provide for their varied learning needs and styles.
-EMs provide students with opportunities in skills-training and expose them to possible post-secondary education options.
+EMs provide students with opportunities for skills training and expose them to possible post-secondary education options.